-B. Peel off the bracelet part piece but leave the remainder of paper in place and put your blank it it’s spot.
+B. Peel off the bracelet part piece but leave the remainder of the paper in place and put your blank in its spot.
 Be sure to carry the tape clear over to the mat edge so the bracelet does not move while engraving as I did here.

 C. Remove the outer piece of paper but leave the cut out of the bracelet template.
 Put a pen mark on each end side of the bracelet paper blank on the Cricut Mat itself or trace around it so you know where to place your blank. (if you use this method, once marked, remove the paper template so the bracelet blank sticks well to the Cricut Mat).

 Again to note!
 These methods will only work if you place your design on the exact same spot on the preview mat.
 This is also why it’s so helpful to Zoom the Preview mat way up to be precise.